 X-Terra has a tiny market cap of just C$ 11M = US$ 8.3M, yet it has two potential company making gold-heavy projects.
-Both will see drilling (at least 20 more holes) this year.
+Both will see drilling (in total, at least 20 more holes) this year.
 Both are open to new discoveries.
-The projects are surrounded by dozens of larger juniors, mid-tier & Major precious metals companies that could be interested in JV & farm-in opportunities.
+The projects are surrounded by dozens of larger juniors, mid-tier & Major precious metals companies that could be interested in JV or farm-in opportunities.

-Not many gold companies the size of X-Terra Resources (TSX-V: XTT) / (OTCQB: XTRRF) have two high-impact, funded drill programs starting by October / November.
-Neighboring properties / projects are seeing very significant drill programs this year and next, good news for one will be good for all.
+Not many gold companies the size of X-Terra Resources (TSX-V: XTT) / (OTCQB: XTRRF) have two high-impact, funded drill programs starting in October / November.
+Neighboring projects are seeing very significant drill programs this year and next.
+Good news for one will be good for all.

-Readers have a lot of gold juniors to choose from, but not all are in safe jurisdictions, or have strong mgmt. teams & technical advisors.
-Not all have compelling valuations (many, companies are already up 500%+ from COVID-19 lows).
+Readers have a lot of gold juniors to choose from.
+Not all are in safe jurisdictions, or have strong mgmt. teams & technical advisors.
+Not all have compelling valuations (many companies are already up 500%+ from COVID-19 lows).
 Not all juniors have near-term catalysts and the cash to make things happen.
 Readers should consider taking a closer look at X-Terra Resources.